 I am in love with Sarajevo and the warm, hospitable people that fill the city.

 Participants are encouraged to use their internship to fulfill the experiential learning requirement of the core curriculum, or to earn independent learning program credit.
 Check with your major department and/or the Internship Office (http://www.csbsju.edu/Internship-Program/Students/Registering-For-Internship-Credit.htm.) to determine eligibility and obtain registration information.
 Please check with student accounts for information on the cost of summer internship credits.

-An optional May Term program in Bosnia and Herzegovina will take place immediately prior to the start of Summer Global Internship Program from May 19-June 6, 2014.
-Led by Christi Siver, Professor of Political Science, this is a unique opportunity for travel as well as a cultural and historical introduction to the region that will help participants prepare for their internship experience.
+An optional May Term program in Bosnia and Herzegovina will take place immediately prior to the start of Summer Global Internship Program from May 13-June 1, 2015.
+Led by Terry Johnson, associate professor in the Education Department, this is a unique opportunity for travel as well as a cultural and historical introduction to the region that will help participants prepare for their internship experience.
 Academic credit will be available for this program.
 Summer Global Pacticum interns who choose to participate in the May Term program will be eligible for a discounted program fee.